ohnosequences/cosas/docs/src/main/scala/cosas/ops/typeSet/Conversions.scala.md

 @annotation.implicitNotFound(msg = "Can't parse typeset ${S} from ${X}")
-// NOTE: it should be restricted to AnyTypeSet.Of[AnyWrap], when :~: is known to return the same thing trait ParseFrom[S <: AnyTypeSet, X] extends Fn2[S, X] with OutBound[AnyTypeSet]
+// NOTE: it should be restricted to AnyTypeSet.Of[AnyType], when :~: is known to return the same thing trait ParseFrom[S <: AnyTypeSet, X] extends Fn2[S, X] with OutBound[AnyTypeSet]

 object ParseFrom {